htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 small research group has spent a lot of money on really fast machines for the group.
-As part of the larger pool, but to implement a policy that gives priority on the fast machines to anyone in the small research group, set the ``RANK`` expression on the machines to reference the ``Owner`` attribute and prefer requests where that attribute matches one of the people in the group as in
+As part of the larger pool, but to implement a policy that gives priority on the fast machines to anyone in the small research group, set the :macro:`RANK` expression on the machines to reference the ``Owner`` attribute and prefer requests where that attribute matches one of the people in the group as in